Large Language Models for Multi-Robot Systems: A Survey: Challenges and Opportunities

 \subsection{Challenges}

-\textbf{Insufficient Mathematical Capability.} LLMs struggle with tasks requiring precise calculations or logical reasoning, such as multi-robot path planning or trajectory optimization.
+\textbf{Insufficient Mathematical Capability.} LLMs struggle with tasks that require precise numerical computation underlying mid-level motion planning and trajectory optimization.
 This limitation reduces their effectiveness in scenarios where quantitative accuracy is critical.
 Mirzadeh \etal~\cite{mirzadeh_gsm-symbolic_2024} performed a detailed comparison and investigation on the mathematical understanding and problem-solving ability of several state-of-the-art LLMs.
 Specifically, LLMs exhibit noticeable variance when responding to different variations of the same question, with performance declining significantly when only the numerical values are altered.
 Furthermore, their reasoning capabilities are fragile; they often mimic patterns observed in training data rather than performing genuine logical deduction.
 This fragility is exacerbated by an increase in the number of clauses within a question, even when the added clauses are irrelevant to the reasoning chain, leading to performance drops of up to 65\% in state-of-the-art models.
 These vulnerabilities present serious challenges for MRS, where precise calculations and robust reasoning are essential for collision-free trajectories, spatial planning, and efficient task execution.
 Addressing these limitations is critical for deploying LLMs reliably in mathematically intensive applications.\\